comsysto/cs-args-contract/README.md

 + Only one parameter can be declared vararg in a parameter list.
 + All optional parameters have to be in a row.
 + Optinal parameter are matched from left to right.

+### Expressions: ###
+Every SimpleType can be followed by a expression in {{}} e.g. TYPE {{ EXPR }}
+This EXPR is a javascript expression, if the expression is evaluated to a falsy value the contract is violated.
+The object that is matched by the TYPE is exposed after the type check to the expression as $$.
+For example to test if all elements of an array are numbers and are greater than zero:

+    argsContract(arguments, '[ num {{ $$ > 0 }} ]');

+Another feature is that you can express requirements between arguments by specifing additional arguments by the argsContract call.
+The additional arguments must be strings and are evaluated to a truthy value.
+The arguemnts of the mehtod are bound to $1 - $9.
+For example to specify that the first argument must be less or equal that the secound argument:

+    argsContract(arguments, 'num, num', '$1 <= $2');

 # Browser Support #
 * IE 8